About Albion College

-Beyond these departmental offerings, students have the opportunity to join one of Albion's six Institutes to obtain real-world experience and prepare for a career, and to participate in a variety of interdisciplinary study programs.
-For further exploration and analysis of topics that interest them, they may pursue original research, with support from the Foundation for Undergraduate Research, Scholarship, and Creative Activity.
+Beyond these departmental offerings, students have the opportunity to join one of Albion's Institutes and Centers to obtain real-world experience and prepare for a career and to participate in a variety of interdisciplinary study programs.
+For further exploration and analysis of topics that interest them, they may pursue original research, with support from the Prentiss M. Brown Honors Program and the Foundation for Undergraduate Research, Scholarship, and Creative Activity.

 The College also offers curricular, residential and extracurricular programs that build a sense of community and stress opportunities for developing citizenship.
 On campus, the network of student organizations encourages the learning of group participation skills.
 The same organizations have community outreach programs that give Albion students the chance to operate as citizens of the City of Albion.
 Internships and off-campus programs--many conducted cooperatively with other colleges in the Great Lakes Colleges Association--involve students in regional, national and world citizenship as well.

 Albion College is located in a small community, rich in ethnic diversity, that was founded in 1835 at the "forks" of the Kalamazoo River.
 Located in the heart of the City of Albion, the College has an unusually attractive and well-maintained campus.